AdobeDocs/experience-manager-pattern-detection.en/help/rep.md

 `REP` identifies enabled replication agents.
 These are reported because of the potential for issues that should be addressed when upgrading to AEM as a Cloud Service.

+Subtypes are used to identify different types of information:

+* `forward.replication`: Identify the enabled forward replication agents.
+* `reverse.replication`: Identify the enabled reverse replication agents.
+* `standard.replication.agent.modification`: Identify the enabled standard replication agents which are modified.
+* `custom.replication.agent.detection`: Identify the enabled custom replication agents.

 AEM as a Cloud Service uses [Sling Content Distribution](https://sling.apache.org/documentation/bundles/content-distribution.html) to distribute content from author to publish environments.
 This is done outside of the AEM runtime using the pipeline service of Adobe I/O. This is automatically configured in the provisioned AEM as a Cloud Service environment.

 ## Possible implications and risks {#implications-and-risks}